SnowConvert AI - Frequently Asked Questions (FAQ)

 Why I am not receiving an access code ?

-SnowConvert communicates with an API to generate access codes.
+SnowConvert AI communicates with an API to generate access codes.
 If this communication fails, you will receive an error message similar to this:

 image